MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nn-msctf-itfmousetracker.md

 ---
 UID: NN:msctf.ITfMouseTracker
 title: ITfMouseTracker (msctf.h)
 description: The ITfMouseTracker interface is implemented by the TSF manager and is used by a text service to manage mouse event notification sinks.
-An instance of this interface is obtained by querying an ITfContext object for IID_ITfMouseTracker.
+An instance of this interface is obtained by querying an ITfContext object for IID_ITfMouseTracker.helpviewer_keywords: ["ITfMouseTracker","ITfMouseTracker interface [Text Services Framework]","ITfMouseTracker interface [Text Services Framework]","described","_tsf_itfmousetracker_ref","msctf/ITfMouseTracker","tsf.itfmousetracker"]
 old-location: tsf\itfmousetracker.htm
 tech.root: TSF
 ms.assetid: aad07b35-99e0-4c76-ba65-93c2c972303d